-\ The independent directors, Messrs.
-George T. Yang, and Jaime Y. Ladao are independent minority stockholders who are not employees nor officers of the Corporation, and whose shareholdings are less than two percent (2%) of the Corporation's equity pursuant to Section 38 of the Securities Regulation Code.

-Mr. George T. Yang is an independent director of the Issuer.
+- The independent directors, Messrs.
+George T. Yang, and Jaime Y. Ladao are independent minority stockholders who are not employees nor officers of the Corporation, and whose shareholdings are less than two percent (2%) of the Corporation's equity pursuant to Section 38 of the Securities Regulation Code. - Mr. George T. Yang is an independent director of the Issuer.
 The former treasurer of the Corporation, Mr. Low Siaw Peng, nominated Mr. Yang as independent director.
 Messrs.
 Yang and Low are not related to each other.
-Mr. Yang has a PhD from Georgetown University.

 Mr. Jaime Y. Ladao is the second independent director of the Issuer.
-Mr. Jose A. Bernas, a stockholder and the Corporate Secretary nominated Mr. Jaime Y. Ladao.
+Mr. Jose A. Bernas, a stockholder and the Corporate Secretary nominated Mr. Jaime Y. Ladao in a meeting of the Board, to serve the unexpired term of Mr. Val Antonio B. Suarez, Esq.
 Messrs.
 Ladao and Bernas are not related to each other.
-Mr. Ladao graduated from the University of the East with a degree in Bachelor in Business Administration, from the Center of Research and Communication, a Masters in Economics, and from the University of the Philippines with a Masters in Business Administration.
-He is a certified public accountant who placed 13th in the board exams of 1960.